I totally love spring. There’s just something in the air that makes you feel like it’s time to clean the slate and start anew.

-If you have delinquencies, confirm the dates and determine if an item should have dropped off your report by now (most fall off after seven years, but a Chapter 7 bankruptcy takes 10 years to drop off your report).
+If you have delinquencies, confirm the dates and determine if an item should have been dropped off your report by now.
+Most fall off after seven years, but a Chapter 7 bankruptcy takes 10 years to drop off your report.

-If you do find errors, take action right away because this might be lowering your credit score.
+If you do find an error, take action right away because it might be lowering your credit score.
 You can find the steps for reporting inaccuracies on the FTC’s website page for disputing errors on credit reports.

 Has your credit score improved this past year?
-If so, you might qualify for a better APR on your credit cards.
+If so, you might qualify for a better annual percentage rate (APR) on your credit cards.

 One way to tell if you’ve moved up the credit ladder is by reading the credit card offers you get in the mail.
-Are you getting better APRs on the new offers?
-If you are, call your issuer and ask for a better rate.
+Are the APRs on the offers better than the rates on the cards in your wallet right now?
+If so, call your issuer and ask for a better rate.
 And it doesn’t hurt to have the new offer in hand when you make the call.

-Another way is to buy your FICO score on myFICO.com or to sign up to get your free educational credit scores from a site like Credit Karma or Credit Sesame.
+Another way to find out if your score has improved is to buy your FICO score on myFICO.com or to sign up to get your free educational credit scores from a site like Credit Karma or Credit Sesame.
 In addition, many credit card issuers are now providing free credit scores on your monthly statements.
-In this case, you can review past statements to see if your score has made a steady improvement.
+In this case, you can review past statements to see if your score has made steady improvement.

 It’s actually a good idea to revisit your budget any time during the year when your income, expenses, or debt obligations change.
 But if you haven’t been doing that, now’s the time!

 Do the numbers still reflect your current financial situation?
 Has your income increased or decreased?